-We anticipate that a development candidate (DevCan) arising from ERAS-1, our KRAS G12C inhibitor program with high CNS penetration, will enter IND-enabling studies in the second half of 2021.
+We expect to file an IND for ERAS-3490, the development candidate (DevCan) nominated from our ERAS-1 KRAS G12C inhibitor program with high CNS penetration, in the second half of 2022.
 We are conducting IND-enabling studies for ERAS-801, our CNS-penetrant EGFR inhibitor, and expect to file an IND for development in refractory glioblastoma multiforme (GBM) in the first quarter of 2022.
 We are also advancing seven other programs targeting key oncogenic drivers in the RAS/MAPK pathway, which we will need to successfully progress through discovery and IND-enabling activities prior to advancing these programs into clinical development, if at all.